 Contract Work in Tech Arena Is Becoming Standard

-“The rise of the gig economy is now also reshaping the employment landscape into a more autonomous, freelance, and a globally mobile workforce.
+“The rise of the gig economy is now also reshaping the employment landscape into a more autonomous, freelance, and globally mobile workforce.
 Previous industrial revolutions were marked by a net positive change.
 The demarcation lines between business and ICT occupations are also rapidly blurring in an environment where the future of work is increasingly digital.”
 (Source)